Police to question Malaysia's Anwar over sexual assault claim

 “I did not speak to (Mahathir) before taking on this case, but we did talk about it afterwards.
 He was surprised but he understood.”

 Mahathir’s office did not immediately respond to a request for comment.
-Anwar’s spokesman declined comment.

-Mohamed Haniff denied charges of a political conspiracy in the allegations against Anwar, saying Muhammad Yusoff stood by his statement.
+Mohamed Haniff denied charges of a political conspiracy in the allegations against Anwar, saying Muhammed Yusoff stood by his statement.

 “It’s time to let the police investigate,” he said.